Understand hard vs. soft herbs

 - Store hard herbs wrapped in a damp paper towel and sealed in an airtight container or bag in your refrigerator.

 Let them shine in their element

 - Basil is excellent thinly sliced and scattered across your next salad or anything Italian.

-- Dill is the ultimate herb for dips, and shines alongside yogurt, garlic, lemon juice, and mint!
+- Dill is great for dips, and shines alongside yogurt, garlic, lemon juice, and mint!

-- Thyme is the most versatile hard herb and is wonderful on top of roasted or sauteed vegetables.
+- Thyme is versatile and wonderful on top of roasted or sauteed vegetables.
 It’s also indispensable for seasoning soups and stocks.

 - Oregano pairs wonderfully with beans and beautifully accents the flavor of seasonal tomatoes.

-- Sage is an extremely underrated herb that shines alongside pasta, beans, or pork.
+- Sage is extremely underrated and shines alongside pasta, beans, or pork.